assist-project/dtls-fuzzer/README.md

 Aside from GnuTLS, PionDTLS and JSSE, we expect learning to produce the same models for this lower bound.

 #### Timing parameters
-Timing can become an issue, causing non-determinism, followed by abrupt termination with an informative 'error.msg' file.
+Timing can become an issue, causing non-determinism which is followed by abrupt termination with an informative 'error.msg' file.
 In such cases, there are two knobs which can be tweaked:

 1. the *response timeout* (time waited for each response before concluding that the server is silent);